 The College of Arts and Letters would like to welcome its newest faculty members.
-These eleven talented scholars will begin teaching at the start of the 2018/2019 academic year.
+These eight talented scholars will begin teaching at the start of the 2019/2020 academic year.

 Meet our newest faculty members who make the College of Arts & Letters a great place

 Department of Spanish and Portuguese Languages and Literatures